parasaurolophus/go/logging/README.md

 const (

+	// Logger.Defer() and Logger.DeferContext() will include the value returned
+	// by recover() when logging a panic.
+	RECOVERED = "recovered"

+	// Values of "stacktrace" attributes will be replaced with one-line stack
+	// traces for the function that called the given logging method.
+	STACKTRACE = "stacktrace"

+	// Value will be merged with the currently configured
+	// LoggerOptions.BaseTags.
+	TAGS = "tags"
+)
+    Specially handled attributes.

+const (

 	// Only emit a log entry when extremely verbose output is specified.
 	//
 	// Intended for use in development environments for focused debugging